RecordEvolution/ReswarmOS/reswarmify/README.md

 ### Rootfs

-A crucial step in reswarmifying a system involves overlaying the existing root filesystem with required files and services to connect to the Record Evolution platform.
+A crucial step in reswarmifying a system involves overlaying the existing root filesystem with required files and services to connect to the IronFlock platform.
 IronFlock Init downloads these necessary files from Google Cloud and overlays them onto the runner's root filesystem.

 #### Updating the Rootfs Overlay